Rectus/openxr-steamvr-passthrough/readme.md

 - Only HMD cameras that provide the passthrough camera feed to SteamVR are supported.
 If the SteamVR Room View does not work, the HMD camera will not be accessible.
 - OpenVR applications are not supported.
 - The depth reconstruction from the 3D Room View is not supported.
 It is not currently accessible to developers.
 A custom depth reconstruction is used instead.
-- The passthrough view has higher latency than the SteamVR compositor.
-- The Vulkan renderer interop does not support the the old XR_KHR_vulkan_enable extension.
-- Depth blending requires the application to submit depth buffers using the `XR_KHR_composition_layer_depth` extension.
+- Depth blending requires the application to correctly submit depth buffers using the `XR_KHR_composition_layer_depth` extension.
 - USB webcam frames can not be accurately timed.
 This will cause hitching in the image, especially if the frame rate jitters.
 - Applications using the `XR_FB_passthrough` extension may or may not work.